YPares/MonadPointer/README.md

 the transformers.
 Note MTSet requires UndecidableInstances for now.

-As you can see, you cannot really do without type hints, because of OverlappingInstances.
+As you can see, you cannot really do without type hints.
 But I still find it clearer than explicit lift (lift (lift ...))).

 And if you _really_ can't stand the boilerplate introduced by mpoint, you may simply declare polymorphic variants of your stack-accessing functions: